Sell-side report best practices & examples

 Sell-side reports help investors validate ideas, gauge market sentiment, and identify trading opportunities.
 For example, a hedge fund might use these reports to shortlist stocks for further due diligence.

 In contrast, buy-side reports play a direct role in shaping investment strategies, influencing decisions on asset allocation and stock selection.
-Investment bankers, for instance, may rely on proprietary research to overweight an undervalued sector.
+Portfolio managers, for instance, may rely on proprietary research to overweight an undervalued sector.

 Key differences at a glance

-Using a virtual data room for equity research distribution
+Using a virtual data room in equity research workflows

-Investment banks and financial firms rely on virtual data rooms (VDRs) to distribute research reports securely to institutional clients, traders, and internal teams.
-Analysts use these platforms to:
+Investment banks and financial firms use virtual data rooms (VDRs) to share confidential research and deal-related materials securely with institutional clients, internal teams, and deal counterparties.
+Common use cases include:

-• Share time-sensitive reports with external stakeholders, such as hedge funds or asset managers, without risking data leaks.
+- Share confidential or deal-related research with external stakeholders, such as hedge funds or asset managers, without risking data leaks.

-• Collaborate with global teams in real-time, ensuring all parties access the latest versions of documents.
+- Collaborate with global teams in real-time, ensuring all parties have access to the latest versions of documents.

-For example, during an IPO, a bank might use a VDR to share equity research confidentially with underwriters and institutional investors.
-Below, we explore VDR features that make them highly effective for managing sell-side equity research reports.
+For example, during an IPO, a bank might use a VDR to share confidential due diligence materials with underwriters, issuer counsel, auditors, and other deal advisers.
+Below, we explore VDR features that can help manage restricted research files and confidential deal-related materials.

 Additional reading: Learn how VDRs streamline investment banking processes in our article on virtual data rooms for investment banking.